jamesmh/coravel/Docs/Mailing.md

 ## Sending Mail

-Inject an instance of `Coravel.Mail.IMailer` and use the `SendAsync` method to send mail:
+Inject an instance of `Coravel.Mailer.Mail.IMailer` and use the `SendAsync` method to send mail:

 ```c#
 private readonly IMailer _mailer;